-Dating apps don’t help, in that they all seem designed to facilitate any variety of interactions.
-Some may use the app with the intent to meet, while others are simply looking for distraction, or the thrill of erotic chat or photo exchanges.
+Dating apps don’t help, in that, they all seem designed to facilitate any variety of interactions.
+Some may use the app with the intent to meet, while others are simply looking for a distraction or the thrill of erotic chat or photo exchanges.

 Suppose we come to the apps with a specific goal in mind.
 Gamification in many cases will nudge us towards abandoning specificity, towards being open to any and all interactions, if only for the momentary gratification they promise.

 Our sole purpose thus becomes the maintenance of the tension-reward loop.

 Sustained use will lead many users towards a nebulous middle ground, simultaneously craving all of the above, yet never finding true satisfaction.
 And yet we keep coming back.
 Why?

 Notably, Skinner found that pigeons in his experiments continued to peck a lever even once their appetite had been sated.
 His conclusion: the action of cranking a lever had in and of itself become “fun”.

 You can see the same behavior among users.
 Like edgy, risk-averse stockbrokers bidding in an incredibly volatile market, we hedge our bets, messaging indiscriminately just to see who will bite.